Updated: Nov 11

 Power Over (coercive) vs. Power With (integrative)

+Do the self-reflection work.
 It can be useful to reflect on our own unearned power and privilege as moments where we stand as gatekeepers and decision-makers for others.
 Then ask ourselves how we can use that opportunity to bring others into dialogue.

 As always, we strive to co-construct ideas and solutions together.
 While dialogue, alternative perspectives, and questions are encouraged, please note that extreme comments will be deleted as they do not foster collaborative communication.
 Instead, I would encourage you to message me directly through our website -- I am more than happy to continue conversations in person or over a phone call.